 Case Study: Hendrick Hudson School District

-Hendrick Hudson School District Uses EVault SaaS for Turnkey Backup and Remote Disaster Recovery
+Hendrick Hudson School District Uses EVault Cloud Backup Service for Turnkey Backup and Remote Disaster Recovery

 A few years back, Swerdloff and his team had been dealing with many of the same issues of other organizations using tape-based backup processes.
 At the time, the school district’s servers were spread across multiple locations.
 This required tapes to be shuttled between sites for safe-keeping.
 The first step to a solution was to consolidate servers into the district’s primary headquarters location.
 Internal auditors looking at the school district’s tape backup practices also encouraged Swerdloff to come up with a better way to secure backup data offsite for secure storage and assured recovery.
 Those recommendations fit well with Swerdloff’s own reasoning at the time, since he was eager to replace his cumbersome tape backup with some form of automated online remote backup.

 After first trying, then discarding another online backup service provider, Swerdloff developed a much better idea about what he wanted—and didn’t want—in the next backup service he tried.
 “This time, I knew more about what I was looking for,” said Swerdloff.
 “I sent out an RFP to a number of vendors, which included the need to perform a full-blown deployment as a test on every server.
 I ultimately narrowed it down to three vendors based on price and demos.
 EVault [with EVault Cloud Backup Service data protection] was what ultimately won out.”

 He was confident EVault could help him achieve the top goals he had in mind for this type of service:

 - Offsite storage and assured disaster recovery

 - Satisfy both internal and state auditors’ data retention requirements

 - Automate online backups with a turnkey, reliable service that required no “baby-sitting”

 - Limit the amount of critical data needing to be routinely backed up